tgu-ltd/tgutui/README.md

 ## How It Works

-The following sudo steps give an overview off how the application works
+The following sudo steps give an overview off how the application works...

 1. From within a poetry environment run the launch.sh script
 2. The script then opens Kitty os terminal window